 - Next, take a sharp knife and slice into the skin of the mango being careful not to break through it.
 Slice horizontally, and then vertically until you have a bunch of little squares.

 - Now, with a large spoon, scoop out the flesh over a bowl and whalla!
 You just learned how to cut a mango.
+Now you can add it to this recipe for corn salsa!
+Yay!!

 You can use parsley or any fresh herb of your choosing.
 You can also use dried herbs, like thyme or dill, if fresh are unavailable.